Review of IXL - online math practice system

 Go take a look!
 You can practice and answer 10 questions for free.
 But even if that was all used up, you can hover over the links to see a sample question in each skill, which basically lets you preview the whole site.

 I didn't really find anything negative to write about.
 The site delivers what it says it does, the questions were good, my kids liked it – everything was just fine.
 The only negative I experienced was that logging in seemed to be slow sometimes.

 Overall, I think IXL is an excellent practice website.
 It has a good variety of problem types, good reporting, and is easy to use.
 It can supplement any math curriculum you currently use, be used for review/reinforcement – or for some summer "fun" math time.
-It also has an extensive section on language arts skills (grammar, punctuation).
+It also has an extensive section on language arts skills (grammar, punctuation), as well as science and social studies content for grades 2-8.

 IXL.com math, language arts, science, and social studies practice website.
 Subscriptions: $9.95/month, $79 a year, for one child; each additional child $4/month.
 Yearly plan: $79/year.